ShizukaDonaghue/melting-snowman/README.md

 ## Features
 ### Existing Features
 #### Welcome Screen
 This is the Welcome Screen of the game.
-The name of the game is presented in ASCII art which is shaped to reflect melting snow to suit theme of the game.
+The title of the game is presented in ASCII art which is shaped to resemble melting snow to suit theme of the game.
 In this screen, the player is promted to preses ENTER to start the game.

 <img src="docs/welcome-page.png" width="700">

 #### Rules Screen
 Once the game is initiated, the player is brought to the Rules screen, which introduces the game to the player.
 The aim and rules of the game are explained, including what inputs are accepted.
 At the bottom of the screen, the player is asked to select the number of lives to suit their level.

 <img src="docs/rules.png" width="700">

 #### Game Screen